dbritto-dev/nd064-c2-message-passing-projects-starter/README.md

 echo "hotdogsfordinner" | base64
 ```
 This is okay for development against an exclusively local environment and we want to keep the setup simple so that you can focus on the project tasks.
 However, in practice we should not commit our code with secret values into our repository.
 A CI/CD pipeline can help prevent that.

+In `deployment/micro-configmap.yaml` we can find the env variables use by Connection API
+to consume/interact with the other services: Location API and Person API.

 ## PostgreSQL Database
 The database uses a plug-in named PostGIS that supports geographic queries.
 It introduces `GEOMETRY` types and functions that we leverage to calculate distance between `ST_POINT`'s which represent latitude and longitude.